Sunday, November 3, 2024

 I have been struggling to do hobby stuff since the start of autumn, due to other responsibilities, which is really unfortunate because this is my favorite time of year.
 This also seems to be the season for the absolute best miniatures releases.
 So, to shake off my low productivity, what better way than to paint a seasonal release!
 This cute little dragon is from the under appreciated Dillon Olney, and took paint like a champ for a speed-paint.
 I had such a fun time, I will start work on a bigger pumpkin dragon mamma dragon.
 Not sure what the timeline will be there, but ill definitely post more thematic Halloween treats this month.

-Color balance was tough on the photo here - I went with a very naturalistic orange, but the smartphone want to crank this think up to neon.
+Color balance was tough on the photo here - I went with a more naturalistic orange, but the smartphone wanted to crank this think up to neon red.

 Sunday, September 1, 2024